 Third, you should have a vision for your future self.
 Develop a compelling and fulfilling next step in your life post-business.
 What will fulfill your ego and sense of self-worth?
 Liquidity and reduced risk in the transfer of your business are certainly a positive outcome, yet they don’t necessarily feed the soul.

 Consider options that satisfy your ego and help others.
 Mentor socially underserved individuals interested in improving themselves and their position in life.
 Share your experiences, give feedback to their challenges, and provide resources through your relationships and business network.
 Consider serving on an advisory board, assisting a startup business, or volunteering as an executive in residence for the Service Corps of Retired Executives.
 Put your muscle behind a compelling charitable organization close to your heart and make a real difference in those in deep need of support.

 Are you ready for new enthusiasm and a jolt of endorphins to get you jumping out of bed again?
 Start now!
 Seek and engage a trusted advisor to plan your future, set a date for your next step in life, and create a vision for your future self.

 Check out the next insightful article in this series: “Looking Back: Business Planning for Transferable Value.”
-For more information on this topic, register for our October 28 webinar: “Building a Confident Future in the Midst of Uncertain Times.”
+For more information on this topic, watch this archived webinar: “Building a Confident Future in the Midst of Uncertain Times.”